 Currents have significant influence on the trajectory and oil fate, and are critical data inputs.
-Dependent upon geographic location, wind-driven, tidal and background currents are included in the modeling analysis.
+Winddriven, tidal and background currents are included in the modeling analysis and are dependent upon geographic location.
 The tidal currents and background (other than tidal) currents are input to model from a current file that is prepared for this purpose (see Sub-appendix A for a detailed description of currents for each location).